johnmathews/johnmathews.is/data/blog/1-peter-1-vs-10.md

 who preached the good news to us by the Hold Spirit, who was sent from heaven.

-Preaching by the power or enabling of the Holy Spirit has revealed things to us that angels long[ref]Long, or longed?
-I would have expected it to be "longed to know", but its not.
-Does chronology get messed up from our perspective if the other party is outside of time?[/ref] to know.
+Preaching by the power or enabling of the Holy Spirit has revealed things to us that angels long[^1] to know.
 We don't know everything, and we still have questions, but some of our questions are answered, some of them inexpressibly, and some of the things we find mysterious or uncomfortable are supposed to be so until our salvation is complete.
 Grace and peace.
-Hang in there, you're doing ok.
+Hang in there, you're doing OK.

+[^1]:
+    Long, or longed?
+I would have expected it to be "longed to know", but its not.
+Does chronology get messed up from our perspective if the other party is outside of time?